Skip to content

 I would be hard pressed to choose between all of these colors, because I think they are all beautiful!

-Essex Green is nearly black, but more true green than Salamander, which is a blue green.
+Essex Green can look almost black, but it is a more true green than Salamander, which is a blue green.
 Here it is on an accent wall with good lighting:

 Lighting definitely matters with Essex Green!
 You can see that it looks green in that last picture, but here it is looking black: